doctrine/dbal/UPGRADE.md

 ## Introduction of PSR-6 for result caching

 Instead of relying on the deprecated `doctrine/cache` library, a PSR-6 cache can now be used for result caching.
-Please use the following new methods for this purpose:
+The usage of Doctrine Cache is deprecated in favor of PSR-6.
+The following methods related to Doctrine Cache have been replaced with PSR-6 counterparts:

 | class               | old method               | new method         |
 | ------------------- | ------------------------ | ------------------ |